spookeyy/ParcelPoa/README.md

-# ParcelPoa Delivery System
+# ParcelPoa Delivery Web App
- ParcelPoa is an online delivery system designed for seamless interaction between three primary users: Seller, Agent, and Buyer.
+ ParcelPoa is an online parcel delivery web app designed for seamless interaction between three primary users: Seller, Agent, and Buyer.
 The system ensures that goods are tracked throughout the delivery process, providing transparency and reliability for all parties involved.

 # Table of Contents
  Contributors